Awambeng/dev-setup-script/README.md

     ./install_dev_tools.sh
     ```

-4. **Follow the prompts**: The script will ask you for your desired Java version and your GitHub email to generate SSH keys and configure Git.
+4. **Follow the prompts**:
+    - The script will ask you for your desired Java version and your GitHub email to generate SSH keys and configure Git.
+    - You will also have the option to skip the SSH setup if you do not need GitHub SSH keys.

-5. **Add the SSH key to your GitHub account**: After running the script, copy the generated public SSH key from the terminal and add it to your GitHub account under **Settings > SSH and GPG keys**.
+5. **Add the SSH key to your GitHub account** (if you chose to set up SSH keys):
+    - After running the script, copy the generated public SSH key from the terminal and add it to your GitHub account under **Settings > SSH and GPG keys**.

 ## Customization